Metricsebitda

 In depth

-The SEC's own definition is unambiguous: "earnings" in EBITDA means net income as presented in the GAAP statement of operations, with interest, taxes, depreciation, and amortization added back.
+The "earnings" in EBITDA means net income as presented in the statutory statement of operations, with interest, taxes, depreciation, and amortization added back.
 Calculating from operating income is a common error, since operating income already excludes interest and taxes but does not strip out D&A in every case.
-Per SEC C&DIs, EBIT and EBITDA must reconcile to net income, not to operating income.
+EBIT and EBITDA should reconcile back to net income, not to operating income.

 The Munger critique points at the real issue.
 Depreciation is not a fiction.
 It is the spread of past capex over its useful life.
 For a software company with $5M of annual capex on a $500M revenue base, adding back depreciation gets you close to free cash flow.
 For a data-center operator with $200M of annual capex on the same revenue, the same add-back produces a metric that hides the cash drain.

-Adjusted EBITDA is where companies and SEC enforcement collide.
+Adjusted EBITDA is where companies and regulators collide.
 Stock-based compensation add-backs are routine but controversial; SBC is non-cash but it is a real economic cost of running the business.
-Many late-stage SaaS companies show large Adjusted EBITDA and small or negative GAAP EBITDA because SBC is the gap.
-LPs and analysts have to decide which one to feed into a valuation multiple.
+Many late-stage SaaS companies show large Adjusted EBITDA and small or negative reported EBITDA because SBC is the gap.
+Investors have to decide which one to feed into a valuation multiple.

 Why it matters